Prue0115/2nd/README.md

 Cara memasang fail .pbo

-Letakkan fail .pbo (jangan nyahmampatkan) ke dalam folder berikut:
+Letakkan fail .pbo (jangan nyahmampatkan) ke dalam folder berikut

 PC ini > C: > Pengguna > (nama pengguna anda) > AppData > Local > Arma 3 > MPMissionsCache

 ⚠️ Jangan nyahmampatkan atau buka fail .pbo

 How to Apply a .pbo File

-Place the .pbo file (do not extract it) in the following folder:
+Place the .pbo file (do not extract it) in the following folder

 This PC > C: Drive > Users > (your username) > AppData > Local > Arma 3 > MPMissionsCache

 ⚠️ Do not unzip or open the .pbo file — keep it as it is.